 Sioen transplants 15 large trees

-Instead of cutting them down, we’ve transplanted 15 large deciduous trees from one Sioen HQ area to another.
+Instead of cutting them down, we’ve transplanted 15 large deciduous trees at our Sioen HQ.
 As we aim to preserve and improve biodiversity, we have chosen to keep the trees.
 This time-consuming and rather expensive initiative is well worth the effort, as deciduous trees are essential for life.

 At our Ardooie HQ, we need more parking space in front of one of our main buildings.
 We received a building permit for a car park and 10 trees had to be uprooted to make room.
 The initial idea was to replace those 10 trees by new trees on the new parking lot.
 The idea changed and the 15 existing trees have all been transplanted to another area at our Ardooie HQ.
 It would be a pity to cut down so many beautiful trees while we have this alternative.
 Two of the new trees will shade one of our employee picnic spaces on those lovely summer days.